-Mobile networks are becoming increasingly more popular than wired networks due to the widespread use of mobile devices (e.g. smartphones, laptops, tablets, smart watches, etc.).
+Mobile networks are becoming increasingly more popular than wired networks due to the widespread use of mobile devices (e.g. smartphones, laptops, tablets, smartwatches, etc.).
 The number of smartphone users alone is expected to reach 2.87 billion by 2020 \cite{smartphone-users}.
-The portability, availability, affordability and increasing speeds of wireless connections, have made wireless the medium of choice.
+The portability, availability, affordability, and increasing speeds of wireless connections, have made wireless the medium of choice.

 The quality of wireless connectivity varies drastically from place to place depending on the coverage.
-There are a number of factors that affect signal quality or create interference like poor network configuration, old equipment, fluctuating demands of users, router position, congestion and coverage.
-As many of today's applications and services will be running over Wi-Fi or cellular, it is useful to evaluate the performance of these applications in different wireless networks.
-For instance, application developers may wish to understand the impact of Wi-Fi packet drops on their application, or what will be the user-perceived latencies over Wi-Fi versus LTE.
+There are a number of factors that affect signal quality or create interference, like poor network configuration, old equipment, fluctuating demands of users, router position, congestion, and coverage.
+As many of today's applications and services will be running over Wi-Fi or Cellular, it is useful to evaluate the performance of these applications in different wireless networks.
+For instance, application developers may wish to understand the impact of Wi-Fi packet-drop on their application, or what are the user-perceived latencies over Wi-Fi versus LTE.

-There are different options for evaluating the applications and services in real network environments, namely simulation, experimentation and emulation. \textbf{Simulation} is the easiest way to experiment with different wireless networks conditions.
-Simulators are used to mimic the behaviour of a certain network in a software-based environment.
-They offer different topologies, different network entities likes routers, nodes, access points, etc., tuning of real network parameters like packet loss, jitter, delay, latency.
+There are different options for evaluating the applications and services in real network environments, namely simulation, experimentation, and emulation. \textbf{Simulation} is the easiest way to experiment with different wireless network conditions.
+Simulators are used to mimic the behavior of a certain network in a software-based environment.
+They offer different topologies, different network entities like routers, nodes, access points, etc., and tuning of real network parameters like packet loss, jitter, delay, and latency.
 There exist a number of wireless simulation tools \cite{ns2}, \cite{ns3}, \cite{omnet++}, \cite{opnet}, \cite{netsim}, \cite{Qualnet:2014}, \cite{7561126}.
-Repeatability, control, configurability and experiments of large scale networks are the advantages of simulation.
+Repeatability, control, configurability, and experiments of large-scale networks are the advantages of simulation.
 The main limitation of simulation tools, however, is that they require the user to tune different parameters e.g., level of interference, congestion, loss rate, etc. which may not reflect real wireless network conditions.